xs9627/angular-seed-start/README.md

-# Control Center
+# Management Center 2

-Control Center for IIS Management and MTP.
+Management Center for IIS Management and MTP.